Dshonline/esp32-cnc-plotter/README.md

 ## How to Use
 Upload code to ESP32 and send commands via Serial Monitor:

-F100 - moves 100 steps forward
+* F100 - moves 100 steps forward
-B100 - moves 100 steps backward
+* B100 - moves 100 steps backward
-R100 - moves 100 steps to right
+* R100 - moves 100 steps to right
-L100 - moves 100 steps to left
+* L100 - moves 100 steps to left
+* U    - lifts the pen up
+* D    - lowers the pen down

 ## 📈 Future Improvements
 * Add Z-axis